 The purpose of the Utility Allowance (UA) is to determine the subsidy required to reimburse an energy conscious resident for utility costs.
 With each request for a rent adjustment, the property owner is required to complete an analysis of the current UA.
-The analysis must be prepared and submitted to SHCC in accordance with HUD Notice H-2015-4 and the related Frequently Asked Questions (Updated July 2016) document from HUD.
+The analysis must be prepared and submitted to SHCC in accordance with HUD Notice H-2015-4 and the related Frequently Asked Questions (Revised February 2022) document from HUD.

 Obtaining the utility samples required for a UA can be very time consuming.
 SHCC recommends that you start at least a month before your submission is due.
 Any delays in submitting the analysis could result in a delay in implementing the new UA.
 If the analysis results in a decrease and implementation is delayed, the owner will be responsible for absorbing the decrease until the required notices can be distributed to residents.
 HUD has gathered utility provider data in a helpful website that can be accessed here.